Footpaths of the World – How It Began

 In January of 2005 they put together a long-distance route from Estes Park to Allenspark primarily for fun and for an article for The Estes Park News.
 “It was supposed to just be a concept about how a long-distance hiking trail would look here,” said Phebe.
 As lodging is always an important part of the experience, she met with the B&B association in Estes Park where the idea caught on immediately.
 “Before I knew it they were saying- forget the article, let’s do it.”

-Today the Walter Tishma Way, the Winter Park Way, and guided snowshoeing trips in Colorado, along with a self-guided trip through Alsace, France, are offered by Footpaths of the World.
-The concept of Inn to Inn Hiking is just an awesome way to experience long hikes and we’re proud to have pioneered this idea with great success.
+Today Footpaths of the World offers a variety of expertly designed, self-guided Inn-to-Inn Hiking Trips: the Walter Tishma Way, Basecamp Tours, self-guided Day Trips, and guided snowshoeing trips in Estes Park Colorado, the Winter Park Way in Winter Park, Colorado, and a self-guided trip through Alsace, France.
+The concept of Inn-to-Inn Hiking is just an awesome way to experience long hikes and we’re proud to have pioneered this idea with great success.